chandu7756/heyai/README.md

 # heyai
-it is about ai which tell information about anything
 <br>
 It is about java code
 This Java program finds and prints all prime numbers from 2 to 50.